yuni-net/simplect/README.md

-this is DirectX9 wrapper library.
+this is 2D Game library which is wrapper library of DirectX9.

 this library depend on:
 *"FantomWaves" library's "unformated" branch https://github.com/yuni-net/Fantomwaves/tree/unformated